CodenameObsidian/Public-repos/README.md

 # Public-repos
-This holds the open source versions of our software, this includes Obsidian Online Services (public) toolkit.
+This holds the open source versions of our software.
-This currently holds no software that you can use.
-More to come!
+None are ready but more to come!